 The convergence of analog instruments and laptops for the performance reflects the modern type of human computer interaction in which the relationship between performer and software is similar to that between performer and musical instrument - resembling also the interaction between organic and synthetic.

 Aimée Portioli, also known as Grand River, is a Dutch-Italian composer, poly-instrumentalist, and producer based in Berlin.
 While mainly connected to the fields of electronic music and sound design, her compositions transcend these genres.
 Her work is known equally for her film scores as for her experimental and ambient projects.
 Influenced by classical minimal music Grand River’s work integrates a large variety of sound structures and symphonic calculations, often blurring the lines between traditional composition and research-based modernism.
 Aimee runs her own audio agency TapTempo Studio, and the experimental music label One Instrument.

 Marco Ciceri is an Italian media artist.
-He started his career in 2010 doing stage design and live visuals commissioned by festivals such as London at Marshmallow Laser Feast, and musicians.
+He started his career in 2010 doing stage design and live visuals commissioned by festivals, and musicians.
 In 2015 he joins the Berlin-based collective Pfadfinderei.
 His recent video work "Human Made Minerals" was presented at Funkhaus Berlin during Víkingur Ólafsson's concert hosted by Yellow Lounge.